alexleboucher/docker-express-postgres-boilerplate/README.md

 - Run `yarn migration:revert` to revert the last migration.
 If you want to revert multiple migrations, you can run this command several times.

 ### • Linting
 - Run code quality analysis using `yarn lint`.
-This runs ESLint and display warning and errors.
+This runs ESLint and displays warning and errors.
 - You can also use `yarn lint:fix` to run ESLint and fix fixable warning and errors.

 ### • Tests